 Legal Protections for Pets

 Fortunately, legal protections are available for pets and their owners in domestic violence situations.
 The animal-welfare organization's recent article cited above includes a list of the thirty-six states that specifically authorize pet protections in domestic violence restraining orders.
-New Jersey and its nearby states, New York and Connecticut, are among those thirty-six states specifically authorizing pet protections in domestic restraining orders, while nearby Pennsylvania and Delaware are not among those states.
+New Jersey and its nearby states, New York and Connecticut, are among those thirty-six states specifically authorizing pet protections in domestic restraining orders, while nearby Delaware is not among those states.
 If you need help with pet or other protections relating to a New Jersey restraining order, retain premier New Jersey restraining order attorney Joseph D. Lento and the Lento Law Firm for aggressive and effective restraining order representation.

 Why New Jersey Authorizes Pet Protections

 Pet protections make good sense for at least two reasons.
 First, everyone, especially animal-rights organizations and pet owners, agree that pets deserve protection from abuse, neglect, and injury.
 Animal abuse and neglect are ugly and immoral.
 We should all do what we reasonably can to consider and protect the pet's interest.
 But beyond protecting the pet, restraining orders addressing pets can also prevent manipulation of the pet to cause greater harm to the protected person.
 Get pet protections in place, and a restraining order can do a better job of protecting the abuse victim.
 Addressing pet care, control, and management in the restraining order can even protect the restrained person from inadvertent violation of the order.
 Both parties should know how one, the other, or both will care for pets.

 What to Do About Pets and Restraining Orders